jedisct1/libsodium-doc/usage/README.md

 On some Linux systems, this may take some time, especially when called right after a reboot of the system.
-That issue has been reported on Digital Ocean virtual machines as well as on Scaleway ARM instances.
+That issue has been reported on Digital Ocean virtual machines as well as on Scaleway ARM instances, AWS Nitro Enclaves.

 This can be confirmed with the following command: